codelabspro/engine-guides/README.md

-## Welcome to the Famous Engine Prose Guides Repo!
+## Welcome to the Famous Engine prose guides repo!

 This repo contains all of the raw Markdown content for the [famous.org/learn](https://famous.org/learn) section of the website.
-Note that Tutorials are broken into Folders, while the guides are located in the root directory of the repo.
+Note that Tutorials are broken into thier own folders, while the prose guides are located in the root directory of this repo.
+For the Famous Framework prose guides check out the repo here: [github.com/Famous/framework-guides](https://github.com/Famous/framework-guides)

 We've exposed this content so that you can help us provide more accurate and comprehensive learning resources.
 While this repo does not expose any of the website's markup, feel free to file issues here about broken links or inconsistencies with the famous.org website.